-Each student is required to present their research at the Leibovitz Conference at least once during their graduate studies.
-Students typically present their master's research projects but can select any piece of research conducted at USC to present.
+Each student is required to present their research at the Leibovitz Conference at least once before the end of their fourth year.
+Students typically present their master's research projects but can select any piece ofresearch conducted at USC to present.